frippz/wasd-iso-sv-aek2/README.md

 ### I’m Norwegian/Danish/whatever and need to modify it a little

 Not really a question, but… of course you can!
 The template is SVG and can be edited in a number of applications.
 Sketch, Affinity Design, Adobde Illustrator, Inkscape.
+Fork away!

 ### What typeface is that?